chdav/hackthebox-writeups/machines/Windows/Monteverde/README.md

 Global Group memberships     *Azure Admins         *Domain Users
 ```

-I omitted some of the results, but it looks like the user mhope is apart of the `Azure Admins` group.
-After some research on a potential CVE, I found [this article](https://vbscrub.com/2020/01/14/azure-ad-connect-database-exploit-priv-esc/), which provides great information on an exploit that allows a user to retrieve plaintext credentials of the privileged account being utilized by the Azure AD Connect.
+I omitted some of the results, but it looks like the user `mhope` is apart of the `Azure Admins` group.
+After some research on a potential CVE, we'll find [this article](https://vbscrub.com/2020/01/14/azure-ad-connect-database-exploit-priv-esc/), which provides great information on an exploit that allows a user to retrieve plaintext credentials of the privileged account being utilized by the Azure AD Connect.

-I downloaded the two files `AdDecrypt.exe` and `mcrypt.dll` and uploaded them to _Monteverde_ using the built-in feature on `evil-winrm`.
+Let's download the two files `AdDecrypt.exe` and `mcrypt.dll` and uploaded them to _Monteverde_ using the built-in `upload` feature on `evil-winrm`.

 ![](images/uploads.png)

-Afterwards, I navigate to the `Microsoft Azure AD Sync\Bin` directory, and run the executable.
+Afterwards, we'll navigate to the `Microsoft Azure AD Sync\Bin` directory, and run the executable.

 ```powershell
 > cd “C:\Program Files\Microsoft Azure AD Sync\Bin”
 > C:\Users\mhope\AdDecrypt.exe -FullSQL
 ```

-Pretty quickly I receive credentials.
-Fortunately for me, they are for the administrator account!
+Pretty quickly we receive credentials.
+Fortunately for us, they are for the administrator account!

 ```
 ======================